Battle of the Notch: Attack

 At 06:45 on August 2, C Company, 1st Battalion, 19th Infantry began to move out from its positions on a reconnaissance patrol supported by tanks and armored cars.
 Before the armored column left the lines, it ran head-on into a North Korean attack starting on the Notch, as mortar fire and three heavy machine guns opened up on it from 200 yd below the crest of the pass.
 The road before the pass erupted into a frantic and confused struggle, C Company in the lead was struck with machine gun fire, killing most of its 1st Platoon before the men could disembark from their trucks.
 American soldiers who dove for cover in the ditches along the road found KPA soldiers already in cover there.
 The lead M4 was struck with mortar fire and destroyed, while anti-tank weapons set at least one American truck on fire.
 During this fight, advancing KPA troops captured at least a few of the surprised American soldiers, using them as human shields when advancing up the high ground where the rest of the UN force was firing down at them.
 In the end, the initial ambush cost the Americans about 30 casualties.
 C Company overcame several North Korean attempts to cut them off before withdrawing back to the American lines.

 American forces were quick to counter the attack.
 M20 recoilless rifles destroyed the machine gun positions, and American mortars began firing on any North Korean positions they could locate.
 However, KPA forces were quick to advance up the Notch, to the crest of the hill that made up the pass.
 There, they discovered B Company, 19th Infantry, encamped.
 The 19th Infantry was apparently not prepared for combat, as KPA forces were able to hit the American force and drive it off the hill, killing several of the American soldiers with bayonets.
 At about 12:00, B Company was driven from the crest of the Notch, and further confusion erupted when USAF aircraft accidentally strafed the retreating B Company.
 Neighboring positions also mistakenly attacked B Company, which retreated with 12 killed.

-ROK forces, meanwhile, had emplaced in the wrong position, 1 mi too far south, and were not in contact with 19th Infantry.
-The ROK forces were subsequently hit with friendly and enemy fire, and in the confusion the 19th Infantry attempted to block the South Koreans from advancing, thinking them enemy forces.
+ROKA forces, meanwhile, had emplaced in the wrong position, 1 mi too far south, and were not in contact with 19th Infantry.
+The ROKA forces were subsequently hit with friendly and enemy fire, and in the confusion the 19th Infantry attempted to block the South Koreans from advancing, thinking them enemy forces.
 North Korean snipers were able to infiltrate the rear of the position and kill five UN soldiers with shots to the back of the head.
 However American forces repelled several advances on the right flank.
 The M4 Shermans gave the American force a superiority in armor over the KPA for the first time, and were crucial in pushing back each attempted KPA advance.
 North Korean infantry, unsupported by armor of their own, suffered heavy casualties from the American forces in their positions on the high ground.